nomad-coe/nomad/README.md

 ### For NOMAD developer

-Read the [docs](https://nomad-lab.eu/prod/rae/docs/index.html).
+Read the latest [docs](https://nomad-lab.eu/prod/v1/staging/docs/index.html).
 The documentation is also part of the source code.
 It covers aspects like introduction, architecture, development setup/deployment, contributing, and API reference.